 News

-• Thursday 21st March, ‘My Life with Raptors’ talk by Anita Ebdon, 7.30pm Froyle Village Hall.
+• Thursday 20th March, Understanding Birds and how they live ‘, talk by Keith Betton, 7.30pm Froyle Village Hall.

 Link to a map of public footpaths in Froyle parish.
 Check out our social networking on Instagram at instagram.com/froylewildlife/ or search the hashtag #froylewildlife.